ianrasmussen05/programming-languages-2021/assignment-3.md

 - Part 2 will add sequential composition, assignment, while loops and pointers, possibly arrays.

 ## Instructions

 You may form groups of up to 2 students.

 Each group submits their answer by sending me a link to their github repository via [email using this link](mailto:akurz@chapman.edu?subject=Assignment%203%20Part%20X).

+As usual, I will use a script to run your programs, so make sure that they are named as follows.

+    LambdaFun/test/solutions.lc -- for Part 1
+    LambdaFun/test/round-robin.lc -- for Part 2

 Use the same private github repository as for Assignment 1 and 2.
 If you think that this is not possible/appropriate get in touch.